fommil/fpmortals/manuscript/complete.md

 A>
 A> if there is a `Contravariant` or `MonadError[?, String]` in the implicit scope.
 A>
-A> However, due to [limitations of the scala compiler](https://github.com/scala/bug/issues/10753) it rarely works in practice A> and we must write `implicit def refined` derivations for each typeclass.
+A> However, due to [limitations of the Scala compiler](https://github.com/scala/bug/issues/10753) it rarely works in practice A> and we must write `implicit def refined` derivations for each typeclass.

 Similarly we can use `.emap` to derive an `Int` decoder from a `Long`, with